manuelkiessling/soundvenirs-web/README.md

 ### Installing the requirements

 This part of course depends on your actual system.
 However, here is how to set up your system if you are running Mac OS X and use Homebrew.
-We are going to use the most recent stable version of the requirements available.
+We are going to use the most recent stable version available for the requirements.

     cd